CxD Archive

 Photon Device App

-All the apps that run on your Photon device will be coded using Particle's version of the open-source Wiring programming language framework for microcontrollers.
+All the apps that run on your Photon device will be coded using Particle's version of the open-source programming language framework for microcontrollers.

-WIRING VS. ARDUINO: Arduino is another programming language framework for microcontrollers.
+WIRING VS. ARDUINO: is another programming language framework for microcontrollers.
 It turns out that Arduino is based on Wiring, so the two languages are nearly identical (though there are some differences).
 In most cases, a program originally written in Arduino will work on your Photon with only minor revisions.
 So once you've learned how to program in one of these languages, you've basically learned both.

 WIRING VS. C++: Wiring (like Arduino) is a programming framework written in C++, so you can also directly incorporate C++ code within your device app.